wikimedia-gadgets/twinkle-starter/README.md

 Run `npm uninstall typescript ts-loader ts-jest @typescript-eslint/eslint-plugin @typescript-eslint/parser`

-Run `npm i -D @babel/core @babel/preset-env @babel/plugin-proposal-class-properties babel-loader`
+Run `npm i -D @babel/core @babel/preset-env babel-loader`

+In `src/core.ts`, uncomment the line `export * from 'twinkle-core/js/src/index'` and comment out the others.

 Modify `webpack.config.js` and `webpack.prod.config.json` to use <a href="https://www.npmjs.com/package/babel-loader">babel-loader</a> instead of ts-loader.
 That is, replace
 <pre>